Tulip-Dev/tulip/doc/user/workspace.rst

   * *Show quick access bar*: display/hide the quick access bar.

-  * *Tooltips*: enable/disable the display of essential informations about the node/edge under the mouse pointer.
+  * *Tooltips*: enable/disable the display of essential information about the node/edge under the mouse pointer.

   * *Url property*: display a sub menu allowing to choose a property giving the url of the web page associated with a graph element.
 When moving the mouse pointer over a node or edge, the url of the associated web page is displayed; this web page can then be shown in your default web browser in typing on the space bar.